FahadEjaz/magento-docker/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)
 # Using Instructions
 Clone the repo, switch to required magento branch  and clone or more project i src forlder in current directory.
-If fresh magento installation is required run below command to download the magento in src folder.
+If fresh magento installation is required create auth.json file with magento credentials in ~/.composer/ folder and run below command to download the magento in src folder.

 ```sh
 bin/download 2.3.5